-We maintain 28 branch offices, of which 20 are located within the United States, seven are located in Mexico and one is located in the United Kingdom.
-Our branch offices range in size from 1,800 to 97,000 square feet.
-We also maintain seven regional inventory centers, all of which are located in the United States, which vary in size from 5,000 to 19,200 square feet.
-Most of these branch offices and regional inventory centers are leased.
+We maintain 38 warehouses, of which 36 are located in North America and two are located in Europe.
+This count includes locations which were previously referred to as either branches or customer fulfillment centers.
+Of these locations, 13 are new to MSC as a result of the fiscal year 2022 acquisitions.
+Our warehouses range in size from approximately 1,000 to 110,000 square feet.
+We also maintain 10 regional inventory centers, all of which are located in the United States, which vary in size from approximately 7,000 to 22,000 square feet.
+Most of these warehouses and regional inventory centers are leased.
 These leases will expire at various periods, with the longest extending to fiscal year 2031.
-The aggregate annual lease payments on the leased branch offices, regional inventory centers and customer fulfillment centers in fiscal year 2021 were approximately \$11.2 million.
+The aggregate annual lease payments on the leased warehouses, regional inventory centers and customer fulfillment centers in fiscal year 2022 were approximately \$9.6 million.

-In December 2020, the Company announced plans to relocate its Long Island Customer Service Center ("CSC") to a smaller facility in Melville, New York.
+During fiscal year 2021, the Company announced plans to relocate its Long Island Customer Service Center ("CSC") to a smaller facility in Melville, New York.
 In connection with the announcement, we signed a 10-year lease to occupy approximately 26,000 square feet in an office building in Melville, New York, which commenced in September 2021.
-During the first quarter of fiscal year 2021, the Company commenced plans to sell its 170,000-square foot Long Island CSC in Melville, New York.
-The Company subsequently entered into a Purchase and Sale Agreement to sell the Long Island CSC.
-The Purchase and Sale Agreement is contingent and inclusive of a set period of time provisions for each of the following: property due diligence, site plan approval by the township and site construction permit award by the township.
-This transaction is currently within the permitting period as outlined within the Purchase and Sale Agreement.
+The Company subsequently entered into a Purchase and Sale Agreement to sell the Long Island CSC, which closed during the fourth quarter of fiscal year 2022.